Skip to main content

 Sample Code

-While we don't yet have a production-ready SDK or library to perform address generation, the process is straightforward enough and you may find sample code in the go-spacemesh tests:
+While we do not yet have a production-ready SDK or library to perform address generation, the process is straightforward enough and you can find sample code in the go-spacemesh tests:

 HD Derivation